Raising awareness of HIV and AIDS

 It is estimated that the majority of cases where the infection has been passed on are from those with undiagnosed HIV.

-It is also important to take steps to reduce your likelihood of getting HIV.
+It is important to take steps to reduce your likelihood of getting HIV.

-If you have unprotected sex, you could effectively be sleeping with everyone your partner’s ever slept with, putting yourself at risk of getting HIV or another sexually-transmitted infection (STI).
+If you have unprotected sex, you are putting yourself at risk of getting HIV or another sexually-transmitted infection (STI).

 If you're sexually active you should: